 1. Academic Advisor

-An excellent advisor is someone who is actively involved on campus with not only their own job but also multiple extracurricular activities and clubs.
+An excellent advisor is someone who is actively involved on campus with not only his or her own job but also multiple extracurricular activities and clubs.
 An excellent advisor is also someone who is always willing to help students and others in times of difficulty.
-Excellent advisors are also always continuously improving by attending conferences and releasing publications.
-An excellent advisor is most importantly someone who goes above and beyond their requirements as a faculty member.
+Excellent advisors are also always continuously encourage and set example for their students to excel in the respective area.
+GPSA would like to take the honor the faculties who are exemplary in terms of guiding, helping, encouraging their students not based on their research excellence.

 2. Graduate Staff Assistant

-A Graduate Staff Assistant provides administrative and academic support as academic advising, program planning or assisting with the administration of student services offices.
-An excellent GA should have outstanding work ethics like outstanding integrity, emphasis on quality, outstanding punctuality and outstanding cooperation.
-An excellent GA would show excellent commitment to a project during difficulties, should have good grasp of relevant work and outstanding ability to think and work both in a group and independently.
+An excellent Graduate Staff Assistant and Graduate Staff Intern should have outstanding work ethics like outstanding integrity, emphasis on quality, outstanding punctuality, and outstanding cooperation.
+An excellent SA and GSI would show excellent commitment to a project during difficulties, should have a good grasp of relevant work and outstanding ability to think and work both in a group and independently.

 3. Graduate Research Assistant